I provide these professional services for the businesses, work-from-home professionals and individuals:

 (except for smart phone hardware repairs at this point in

 - Bring me your dead MacBooks and iMacs!
-Replacing a MacBook logic board is very expensive, typically $700 to over $1000 which encourages the customer to spend more money to buy a new MacBook.
+Replacing a MacBook logic board is very expensive, typically at least $700 to over $1000 which encourages the customer to spend more money to buy a new MacBook.
 Instead, bring it to me and I may be able to repair the logic board at the electronic component level.
 What's the cost?
 Ranges from $350 to $550 depending on how much work is required.

 - Internet security to prevent malware infection (anti-malware/anti-virus, spam filtering and firewall protection) and malware removal (disinfecting your device).

 - PCB cleaning using an ultrasonic cleaner!

 - You can visit me at my office or I can call out to your location.

 - Some common issues: keyboard keys not working; black